JuliaLang/julia/doc/src/manual/faq.md

  -9223372036854775808
 ```

-At first blush, this seems reasonable enough since 9223372036854775807 is much closer to 9223372036854775808
+At first blush, this seems reasonable enough since 9223372036854775807 is much closer to
-than -9223372036854775808 is and integers are still represented with a fixed size in a natural
+9223372036854775808 than -9223372036854775808 is and integers are still represented with a
-way that is compatible with C and Fortran.
-Saturated integer arithmetic, however, is deeply problematic.
+fixed size in a natural way that is compatible with C and Fortran.
+Saturated integer
-The first and most obvious issue is that this is not the way machine integer arithmetic works,
+arithmetic, however, is deeply problematic.
+The first and most obvious issue is that this is
-so implementing saturated operations requires emitting instructions after each machine integer
+not the way machine integer arithmetic works, so implementing saturated operations requires
+emitting instructions after each machine integer operation to check for underflow or
-operation to check for underflow or overflow and replace the result with [`typemin(Int)`](@ref)
+overflow and replacing the result with [`typemin(Int)`](@ref) or [`typemax(Int)`](@ref) as
-or [`typemax(Int)`](@ref) as appropriate.
-This alone expands each integer operation from a single,
+appropriate.
+This alone expands each integer operation from a single, fast instruction into
-fast instruction into half a dozen instructions, probably including branches.
-Ouch.
-But it gets
+half a dozen instructions, probably including branches.
+But it gets worse – saturating
-worse – saturating integer arithmetic isn't associative.
+integer arithmetic isn't associative.
 Consider this Matlab computation:

 ```
 >> n = int64(2)^62